wombleton/gitlaw-nz/acts/U/Unclaimed Money Act 1971.md

 ##### 10 Examination of accounts

-*   (1) The Commissioner or any officer of the department authorised by him in that behalf may at any time examine any register kept by a holder pursuant to [section 6][7] and any accounts of the holder which relate to money which is or may be unclaimed money, and for that purpose may require the production of any book, voucher, or document relating to such money.
+*   (1) The Commissioner or any officer of the Department authorised by him in that behalf may at any time examine any register kept by a holder pursuant to [section 6][7] and any accounts of the holder which relate to money which is or may be unclaimed money, and for that purpose may require the production of any book, voucher, or document relating to such money.
 If any error is found in the register furnished to the Commissioner or any such officer or in any notice sent to any owner, the Commissioner or the officer may require the same to be amended.

-    (2) The Commissioner or any officer of the department authorised by him in that behalf shall at all times have full and free access to all books and documents for the purpose of inspecting them for the purposes of this Act, and for this purpose may, without fee, make extracts from or copies of any such books or documents.
+    (2) The Commissioner or any officer of the Department authorised by him in that behalf shall at all times have full and free access to all books and documents for the purpose of inspecting them for the purposes of this Act, and for this purpose may, without fee, make extracts from or copies of any such books or documents.

-    (3) Every person shall, without fee, from time to time as required by the Commissioner or any officer of the department authorised by him in that behalf furnish in writing any information or produce any books or documents which may be in his knowledge, or his possession or control, as the case may be, and which relate to money which is or may be unclaimed money.
+    (3) Every person shall, without fee, from time to time as required by the Commissioner or any officer of the Department authorised by him in that behalf furnish in writing any information or produce any books or documents which may be in his knowledge, or his possession or control, as the case may be, and which relate to money which is or may be unclaimed money.

     Compare: 1932 No 11 [s 31(1)--(4)][43]